 Benefits of negative gearing

 The benefits of negative gearing are hard to deny – it essentially turns a negative into a positive.
 Here are some of the main benefits of negative gearing:

 - One of the biggest benefits is that it reduces taxable income, so you use these losses to offset your income and pay less tax as a result

-- It can offer long-term success as negative gearing allows investors to invest for longer terms and take advantage of long-term capital gain as the value of their investment increases over time.
+- It can offer long-term success as negative gearing allows investors to invest for longer terms and take advantage of long-term capital growth as the value of their investment increases over time.
 Often properties owned in areas with lower yields (as a result negative geared) usually have very good capital growth

-- Investor are able to use a range of tax deductions including deductions for borrowing costs, advertising, insurance, capital works, depreciation of plant and equipment assets, council rates, water rates, repairs, maintenance, interest on loans, and many other expenses associated with owning an investment.
+- Investor are able to use a range of tax deductions more efficiently; including deductions for borrowing costs, advertising, insurance, capital works, depreciation of plant and equipment assets, council rates, water rates, repairs, maintenance, interest on loans, and many other expenses associated with owning an investment.

 Things to look out for

 Despite these undeniable benefits, there’s a few things investors should consider: